mskcc/Penguin/README.md

 ### Visualization Notebooks

 This pipeline offers several visualization notebooks in ```\notebooks``` to jumpstart analysis. ```echo_visualize.ipynb``` is for general visualizations, while ```case_study.ipynb``` is for analyzing a single gene in a single cancer.
 Some plots require external data, or for the FACETS gene level (steps 3 & 4) to have been run.

+To run the notebooks on Juno, first switch to the analysis environment listed in Dependencies.
+Run ```jupyter lab``` in the desired folder, then in a separate window run ```ssh -N -L localhost:8888:localhost:8888 [user]@terra```.
+Copy the link in the first notebook into a browser.